nolageek/twitch/README.md

 !leaderboard | See leaderboard URL
 &nbsp;|&nbsp;
 **Dead by Daylight** |
-!dbdshrine | The current items in the Shrine of Secrets !dbdptb | Latest DBD forum post on Public Test Builds !dbdnews	| The latest DBD news post (Link to DBD forum) !dbdpatch | Default newest forum post on latest patch.
-!dbdleak | Latest post from /r/LeaksByDaylight
 !dbdperk `perk` | Get information on Dead by Daylight `perk`. ex: !dbdperk noed !locker | Adds +1 to the `locker` counter when nolageek hides in a locker &nbsp;|&nbsp;